openmrs/openmrs-contrib-rest-api-docs/source/includes/Encounter/encounter.md

 }
 ```

 * Quickly filter encounters with given query parameters.
-Add `includeAll=true` parameter if wanting to include voided encounters.
+Add `includeAll=true` parameter if you want to include voided encounters.
 Returns a `404 Not Found` status if Encounter not exists.
 If the user is not logged in to perform this action, a `401 Unauthorized` status returned.

 ### Query Parameters